Gurkiran-Kaur/Statistical_modelling_project/README.md

 Also  with a p-value of 0.001, it can be deduced that the model is statistically significant and there is strong evidence to suggest that changes in the "Shortest Yelp Distance from Station" variable are associated with changes in the number of empty slots.
 We can say the distance from the station is likely a significant predictor of the number of empty slots.

-The original code with all outputs can be found in data directory.
+The collated code for this project with all outputs is present in file named original_codeis can be found in data directory.

 ## Challenges
 Reading and understanding API was time consuming.